 Tom Purdom – Bank Run

 A competent adventure story who failed to capture my interest.
 His observation that even with universal fabricators raw matter and energy were still drives of economies was spot-on, but his conclusion about software and entertainment driven by the same old economies seems wrongheaded.
-You’ll get a Bitchun society ala Doctorow where reputation for things done is what counts, not old-style money.
+You’ll get a Bitchun society ala Doctorow where the reputation for things done is what counts, not old-style money.

 Douglas Lain – A Coffee Cup/Alien Invasion Story